OlisaNsonwu/diyar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * Addressed these CRAN comment
+    + CRAN URL not in canonical form

+## Resubmission
+This is a resubmission.
+In this version I have:
+* Addressed these CRAN comment
     + The Date field is over a month old

 ### Response to CRAN comments